Hawaiian roll ham and cheese sliders are the perfect party food: Bake a big tray of them and feed a crowd in just minutes.

 When I was little, my mom had a recipe she used at Christmas time and big graduation parties for these tiny ham and cheese sliders that were individually wrapped in tin foil and baked.
 They were insanely delicious but also insanely annoying to have to prep.
 Despite our love of them, we abandoned making the recipe for anything other than enormous crowds.

-We use store-bought Hawaiian rolls, a single thin slice of deli honey ham, and pre-wrapped cheese slices broken into 4 smaller squares.
-I like my ration of ham to cheese to bun to not fall on the overly meaty side of things and I don’t like it when there’s so much cheese it overpowers the slider.
+I add a single thin slice of deli honey ham, and pre-wrapped cheese slices broken into 4 smaller squares.
+I like my ratio of ham to cheese to bun to not fall on the overly meaty side of things and I don’t like it when there’s so much cheese it overpowers the slider.
 Using just a 1/4 of the cheese slice and a single ruffled slice of ham keeps the ratio just perfect.

-Handyman Tim can easily polish off a sizable portion of this treat all by himself.
+Handyman Tim can easily polish off a sizable portion of these gooey sliders all by himself.
 When I made it for the playoff games the other weekend, the kids had to fight to get a few for themselves!
 The whole platter disappeared in a blink.

 - 24 Hawaiian rolls or small soft butter rolls